algosup/2024-2025-project-3-quickest-path-team-5/documents/functional_specifications/FunctionalSpecifications.md

 ## Interface

-The interface ins't  a requimen, but for a better user expérience it always greatful to have one.
+The interface ins't  a requirement, but for a better user expérience it always greatful to have one.
 We will develop this one in HTML, and tailwind CSS to create somethigs simple but more attractive as a simple termninal interface.

 Just here a figma mockup of the web page :